On the tracks of a real-life X-Man

 Few people ever see a wolverine first-hand.
 Not only do the animals have huge home ranges — a lone male may spread out over as much as 950 square kilometres — they tend to prefer the high snowy alpine backcountry where human traffic is rare.

-If you were lucky enough to come across a wolverine in the wild, you might think it resembles a small bear.
+If you were lucky enough to come across a wolverine in the wild, you might think it looks like a small bear.
 In fact, the wolverine is the largest member of the weasel family.
 This species has a reputation for being hunters, easily preying on small animals like rabbits and rodents, while also taking down much larger prey like caribou that may appear sick or injured.

 An elusive search